joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-10-01-pinball-lights.md

 By construction, this reflects the impossibility for state $j=0$ to move down (to $j=-1$) or for state $j=N$ to move up.
 Also, by definition, $T_N = 0,$  since all the lights are lit.

-We can solve the system of equations for each value of $N$ and plot the ratio of consecutive waiting times as a function of $j.$
+We can solve the system of equations for each value of $N$ and plot the ratio of consecutive waiting times as a function of $j:$

 ![](/img/2023-10-01-pinball-plot.png){:width="450 px" class="image-centered"}